Mandate

 Legal and oversight context for the foundation’s work.

-Legal jurisdiction: [TBD].
+Legal status: [TBD].